-On June 18, 2015, Miocene Resources Limited ("Miocene"), renamed Carube Copper Corp. (referred to herein collectively with its subsidiaries as the "Company"), completed a reverse takeover with Carube Resources Inc. (CRI).
-On July 7, 2015, the Company commenced trading on the TSX Venture Exchange ("TSX-V") under the ticker symbol CUC.
+On July 31, 2020, the company changed its name to C3 Metals Inc. (referred to herein collectively with its subsidiaries as the "Company") from Carube Copper Corp.
+Additionally, the Company's ticker symbol on the TSX Venture Exchange ("TSX-V") was changed to CCCM.
+On June 18, 2015, Miocene Resources Limited ("Miocene") completed a reverse takeover with Carube Resources Inc. (CRI).
+On July 7, 2015, the Company commenced trading on the TSX-V under the former name Carube Copper Corp.

-Carube Copper Corp. is an exploration stage junior mining company.
+C3 Metals Inc. is an exploration stage junior mining company.
 Since November of 2009, the Company has been engaged in the identification, acquisition, evaluation and exploration of mineral properties.
 The Company has not determined whether any of its properties contain mineral resources that are economically recoverable.
 The recoverability of any amounts recorded for mineral exploration properties and deferred exploration expenditures is dependent upon the discovery of economically recoverable resources, the ability of the Company to obtain the necessary financing to complete the development of these resources and upon attaining future profitable production from the properties or sufficient proceeds from disposition of the properties.

-The Company's registered office is located at 133 Richmond Street West, Suite 501, Toronto, Ontario, Canada where it is domiciled.
+The Company's registered office is located at 217 Queen Street West, Suite 401, Toronto, Ontario, Canada where it is domiciled.
 The Company's subsidiaries include: Carube Resources Inc., domiciled in Toronto, Canada; Carube Resources Jamaica Limited and Rodinia Jamaica Limited, which are both domiciled in Kingston, Jamaica; Latin America Resource Group Limited, domiciled in Toronto, Canada; and, KA Oro S.A.C, domiciled in Lima, Peru.